robitex/barracuda/README.md

 # `barracuda` project

-This Lua library is for drawing barcode symbol.
+This Lua library is for drawing barcode symbols.
 The project delivers package/module to typeset barcode from within a LuaTeX document.
 Therefore is also possible to use `barracuda` with a Lua standalone interpreter and drawing barcode with different graphic format using media like a file.